 Commendation Areas that fully comply with or exceed the

 Standards and worthy of specific recognition.

-Commission on Accreditation (CoA)Committee of the Council responsible for implementing and conducting (re-) Accreditation procedures, and decisions regarding the (resolving abilities and attitudes in controlled representations of professional practice when performing at maximum levels of ability.
+Competency(ies) A measurable set of skills, knowledge, problemsolving abilities and attitudes in controlled representations of professional practice when performing at maximum levels of ability.